samfcmc/notifications-js-polling-consumer/README.md

 ```
 Now you can start use several methods to handle notifications of a particular user

-* Get last N notifications, where N the limit of notifications you get.
+* Get last N notifications, where is N the limit of notifications you get.

 ```javascript
 notifications.getLastN(N, function(response) {